 Leeds doctoral students are required to attend at least two Graduate Teaching Program (GTP) and at least two Leeds workshops, attending a total of at least four (4) workshops by the end of their 2nd year.
 Students are also required to attend the CU Honor Code workshop and the online Discrimination and Harassment workshop, in addition to the four workshop requirement.

-The Graduate Teacher Program (GTP) offers workshops throughout the year.
-The schedule of workshops is posted at www.colorado.edu/gtp.
-The Leeds School offers workshops several times throughout the year
+The Center for Teaching and Learning offers workshops throughout the year.
+The schedule of workshops is posted at https://www.colorado.edu/center/teaching-learning/.
+The Leeds School offers workshops several times throughout the year.

 English Language Skills